Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_08_if.rst

     The eggs on the farm are packed in 10-pack boxes and full boxes are sent to the store.
 Write a program that takes the number of eggs ready for packing and prints whether all the eggs can be packed and shipped to the store, or whether a few eggs will be left unpacked temporarily.

 Here we need to check that the number of eggs is divisible by 10.
 For this reason, we use the operator ``%``, which gives the remainder after division.
-If the remainder after dividing the number of eggs by 10 is equal to zero, all the eggs can be sent.
+If the remainder after dividing the number of eggs by 10 is equal to zero, all the eggs can be packed and sent.

 .. activecode:: console__branching_eggs